 Pollinators are an important part of the ecosystem.
 They propagate the nation’s food sources, and some species are in decline because of habitat fragmentation.
-Utility corridors, such as those maintained by American Transmission Co., provide excellent opportunities to develop suitable habitat for pollinators.
-This type of habitat – with vigorously growing forbs, grasses and shrubs – also provides ideal food and cover for birds, deer, rodents and others.
+Utility corridors, such as those maintained by American Transmission Co., provide excellent opportunities to develop suitable habitat and food sources for pollinators.

-Our Grow Smart® program encourages landowners to plant beautiful, safe, low-growing vegetation a safe distance from transmission line rights-of-way.
-Even if you do not have an easement with ATC or another electric utility, Grow Smart offers suggestions for low-growing, compatible planting options that also help attract pollinators.
+ATC’s Grow Smart® program encourages landowners to plant beautiful, safe, low-growing vegetation a safe distance from transmission line rights-of-way.
+Even if you do not have an easement with ATC or another electric utility, you can select low-growing, compatible planting options that also help attract pollinators.

 Bay Beach Wildlife Sanctuary – Green Bay, Wis.
 Just south of the Bay Beach Wildlife Sanctuary in Green Bay is a 138,000-volt and 69-kV transmission line, both located within an ATC-owned right-of-way.
 Several years ago, ATC identified this six-acre right-of-way as an opportunity to proactively manage the vegetation there, and transition the habitat into a space that would ultimately attract pollinators.